reipared/udemy-devops-14-real-projects/013-JavaMonitoryConfigmapMinikube/01_Y_WindowsOnly.md

-# Project Name: Develop a Java Application in K8s for Monitoring ConfigMap Modifications and Content Changes
+# Lab 013: Develop a Java Application in K8s for Monitoring ConfigMap Modifications and Content Changes

 Windows Only

-## Project Goal
+## Lab Goal

-In this lab, you will learn how to develop a Java application that interacts with the Kubernetes API to **monitor changes** to a file that is mounted by a **ConfigMap**.
+In this lab, we will learn how to develop a **Java application** that interacts with the Kubernetes API to **monitor changes** to a file that is mounted by a **ConfigMap**.

 ## Steps